 1. Avoid using videos and animations on the homepage

 I know what I’m talking about as I saw lots of my clients making the same mistake again and again.
 Adding a video to your homepage will never help.
-The reason is simple, website speed is now a ranking factor.
+It’s not for real estate agent websites, the reason is simple, website speed is now a ranking factor.
 If you save a second in the loading time, you’ll increase your organic traffic, that’s it.

 The same thing applies to slideshows, they’ll just slow down your website loading time.
 Even, you’ll offer the worst user experience and that’s what you need to avoid.
 Make things simple, well organized and clean.